Data Analysis

 Widen the prior SD to see the posterior follow the data; narrow it to see the prior dominate.

 Bayesian methods combine prior beliefs with observed data to produce posterior distributions.
-In basket trial analyses, borrowing information across baskets can reduce standard errors when treatment effects are similar.
-Prior distributions are set automatically based on the selected borrowing method.
+Borrowing information across baskets can reduce standard errors when treatment effects are similar, but the interactive analysis does not borrow: it estimates each basket independently and sets the priors automatically for that independent model.